The Element Rhodium

 Unique Properties of Rhodium

 Rhodium is an extremely rare element, with a high-melting point, and low resistance.
 It’s properties make it ideal for use in manufacturing laboratory crucibles and catalyst-gauzes.
-Rhodium’s silvery-white appearance and highly-reflective of light makes it optimal for plating jewelry and coating mirrors too.
+Another property of rhodium, is the silvery-white appearance and highly-reflective of light makes it optimal for plating jewelry and coating mirrors too.

 Rhodium’s Applications in Today’s World